junqing-zhang/junqing-zhang.github.io/_pages/about.md

 We have made some datasets and codes publicly available.
 Please visit [this link](/dataset-code/) for the details.

 Please consider submit your papers to the following workshops.
 * IEEE PIMRC Second Workshop on Physical Layer Security for Wireless Communications.
-Submission deadline: April 26, 2025.
+Submission deadline: June 15, 2025.
 Please visit this [link](https://sites.google.com/view/pls-workshop){:target="_blank"} for more information.

 [//]: Please consider submit your papers to the following workshops.
 [//]: * INFOCOM 2025 DeepWireless Workshop: Deep Learning for Wireless Communications, Sensing, and Security.
 Submission deadline: 19 December, 2024.
 Please visit this [link](https://sites.google.com/view/deepwireless-workshop/3rd-workshop){:target="_blank"} for more information.
 Deadline extended to 10 January 2025.